 Three Convicted in Militia-Bombs Case

-Militia leader Robert Starr III and members Troy Spain and Jimmy McCranie also were found guilty of possessing an unregistered destructive device.
-They face up to almost 22 years in prison on the charges.
+A federal jury also found militia leader Robert Starr III and members Troy Spain and Jimmy McCranie guilty of possessing an unregistered destructive device.
+They were found innocent of other charges.

-The three were arrested in April and accused of conspiring to use pipe bombs on roads, vehicles, bridges, power lines and federal law enforcement officials.
+The three were accused of conspiring to use pipe bombs on roads, vehicles, bridges, power lines and federal law enforcement officials.

-Prosecutors said Spain hatched a plan for financing their ``war″ against the government by robbing armories and drug dealers.
+Spain hatched a plan for financing their ``war″ against the government by robbing armories and drug dealers, prosecutors said.

-Kevin Barker, a government informant and prosecution witness, testified that while discussing plans for a special operations team to rob drug dealers, Spain said he hoped they’d make enough money to quit work and train full time for Olympic terrorism.
+Kevin Barker, a government informant and prosecution witness, testified last week that the three hoped to use the bombs at the Summer Olympics in Atlanta.
+Barker testified that while discussing plans for a militia special operations team to rob drug dealers, Spain said he hoped they’d make enough money to quit work and train full time for Olympic terrorism.

-The team members planned to use remote control devices or gunfire to detonate lunch boxes filled with explosives, Barker testified.
+The team members would use remote control or gunfire to detonate lunch boxes filled with explosives, Barker testified.

 Defense attorneys argued that the three did nothing but talk about making bombs and were lured into the conspiracy by government informants.